Our advice for clinicians on the coronavirus is here.

 If you are a member of the public looking for information and advice about coronavirus (COVID-19), including information about the COVID-19 vaccine, go to the NHS website.
 You can also find guidance and support on the GOV.UK website.

-What should I do if I am worried about my child’s, or child that I care for, mental health and I think it’s getting serious?
+What should I do if I am worried about my child’s, or a child that I care for, mental health and I think it’s getting serious?

 - Make time to listen to them: Create a calm safe space where they can communicate how they are feeling without judgement.